MicrosoftDocs/shell-experience/shell-exp-docs/aishell/get-started-standalone.md

 ## Using AIShell

-Now that you have selected an agent, you can begin chatting with it.
 If you plan to use the Azure OpenAI agent, you will have to configure it with your endpoint, API keys, and system prompt before using it.
 You can do so by selecting the agent and then running `/agent config`.
 Within the JSON config file that is opened you will have to provide your endpoint, deployment name, model version and API key.
 You can configure the system prompt property to better ground the model to your specific use cases, the default included is for a PowerShell expert.
 Additionally if you wish you use OpenAI you can configure the agent with just your API key from OpenAI in the commented out example in the JSON file.

 ![An animation showing Getting Started with AIShell.][01]